-We always welcome visitors.
-We recommend visiting between the hours of 8:00 a.m. and 8:00 p.m.
-If you have a special circumstance, please speak with the charge nurse on duty so alternate visiting hours may be arranged.
+We always welcome visitors, and recommend visiting between 8:00 a.m. and 8:00 p.m.
+If you have a special circumstance, please speak with the charge nurse on duty so alternative visiting hours may be arranged.
 Quiet time starts at 9:00 p.m. as we are focused on rest and healing.

-Although we do not have a formal policy stating visitation guidelines, we suggest using the common areas of the facility to meet with your loved one.
+We suggest using the common areas of the facility to meet with your loved one.
 If it is not possible to visit in one of the common areas, we suggest a limit of one to three people in a resident room at one time.
-Common areas include the Private Dining room and Fireplace Living Room on the first floor.
+Common areas include the private dining room and fireplace living room on the first floor.

 You may reserve the dining room, private dining room, beauty shop, fireplace living room, and conference room for any special event (birthdays, holidays, meals) in advance with the Activities Director.

-We encourage children to visit, however, please monitor the child for cold/flu symptoms and do not come to visit if you or the child has had a fever in the last 24 hours.
+We encourage children to visit.
+However, please monitor the child for cold/flu symptoms.
+For the safety of our patients, we recommend not bringing children who have had a fever within the last 24 hours.

 We would love for your family pet to come visit.
 Please remember to clean up after them and take the proper safety measures at all times.
 All pets should be kept on a leash.
 Washington health code requires that we keep a current vaccine record and annual exam of your pet visitor on file.
 Please see our Activity Director for more information.